Temi Popoola: Career

-Popoola began his career in London in 2002.
-Later in 2006, he worked at Bank of America Securities in New York, where he gained experience as a trader in Equity Derivatives.
-In 2009, he joined United Bank for Africa PLC as the Head of Structured Products and Investments.
+In 2006 he joined Bank of America Securities in New York as an equity derivatives trader.
+In 2009, he joined United Bank for Africa PLC (UBA) as Head of Structured Products & Investments.

-Popoola as the Director of Sales & Sales Trading at CSL Stockbrokers in Lagos, Nigeria from 2010 to 2015.
-He joined Renaissance Capital in 2015 and rose to the position of CEO for Nigeria & West Africa.
+He then was Director of Sales & Sales Trading at CSL Stockbrokers (Lagos) from 2010 to 2015.
+In 2015, Popoola joined Renaissance Capital (“Rencap”) and rose to become CEO for Nigeria & West Africa.